Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 Semi-supervised Few labeled + many unlabeled Low Matches supervised at 1–10% labels Labels scarce, unlabeled data plentiful, distributions match

-Self-supervised Unlabeled only (pretrain) None for pretraining Great when scaled to huge data You need reusable backbones; massive unlabeled corpus
+Self-supervised Unlabeled only (pretrain) None for pretraining Great when scaled to considerable data You need reusable backbones; substantial unlabeled corpus

 Transfer learning Pretrained weights + small labeled Low Strong and fast A suitable pretrained model exists in your modality